Precise predictions and new insights for atomic ionisation from the Migdal effect: Migdal Probability: generalities

 \end{widetext} where the final result contains only single-electron matrix elements, with the sum over the occupied orbitals in the initial state.
 In going from the first to the second line of \cref{eq:inclusive} we have used the orthogonality and completeness of the~\{$\ket{\chi_b}$\}.

 In deriving \cref{eq:inclusive}, we assumed that the probability of producing multiple electrons above threshold is negligible.
 We verify this numerically for several atoms in \cref{sec:probabilities}, but it is expected to be true in general for sufficiently large $E_{\mathrm{th}}$.
-This is because the high energy continuum radial wavefunctions oscillate rapidly, with wavenumber $\sim\sqrt{2m_e E_e}$, which suppresses the radial integral with the initial-state bound electrons in the single-electron matrix elements (see \cref{eq:1e-ME}).
+This is because the high-energy continuum radial wavefunctions oscillate rapidly, with wavenumber $\sim\sqrt{2m_e E_e}$, which suppresses the radial integral with the initial-state bound electrons in the single-electron matrix elements (see \cref{eq:1e-ME}).
 However, this suppression disappears at high recoil velocities where the spherical Bessel function $j_L(m_evr)$ in the integral oscillates with a comparable wavenumber.
 We therefore expect the approximation in \cref{eq:inclusive} to eventually break down when $v\gtrsim\sqrt{2E_\text{th}/m_e}$ and the probability for multiple hard emission becomes significant.
 For a typical experimental threshold, this corresponds to $v/\alpha \gtrsim 8.6\sqrt{(E_{\rm{th}}/1~\mathrm{keV})}$, which is larger than the maximum recoil velocity with a D-T neutron source (where the neutron energy is $\sim 14\,\mathrm{MeV}$) for every element except helium.
 We have confirmed numerically for helium that this expression provides an excellent estimate for $\sim$keV thresholds.

 Note that the above derivation can also be straightforwardly extended to obtain, for example, the two electron semi-inclusive rate $p(\ket{\Psi_i} \to \ket{\chi_{b_1} \chi_{b_2} X_\text{soft}})$.
-However, this is unlikely to be of practical relevance due to the very low probability of producing two high energy ionisation electrons.
-The generalisation of \cref{eq:inclusive} for open-shell systems is provided in \cref{app:open-shell}.
+However, this is unlikely to be of practical relevance due to the very low probability of producing two high-energy ionisation electrons.
+The generalisation of \cref{eq:inclusive} to open-shell systems is provided in \cref{app:open-shell}.